 ITAD Data Security: A High Stakes Game of Chance

-According to a study by the Ponemon Institute, the average cost of a data breach in 2016 was $4 million, up 29% since 2013.
+According to a study by the Ponemon Institute, the average cost of a data breach in the United States in 2016 was $7.35 million.
 But that’s chicken feed compared to the most expensive data breach in corporate history, by Epsilon in 2011, which at $4 billion was 1,000 times the average cost.

 There are a variety of causes of data breaches from malicious or criminal attack to a system glitch or human error, but the simple fact is this: a breach is a breach is a breach.
 It doesn’t matter what kind or whose fault it was, when a data breach occurs the damage is done.
 Not just to your bottom line, but to your brand and to customer confidence.

 As a skilled professional in data security best practices at data center IT decommission, here’s what truly amazes me: according to Forbes, businesses worldwide spent $74 billion on cybersecurity in 2016.
 They are expected to spend more than $101 billion by 2020, an increase of 38%.
 So, typical Fortune 500 companies will spend tens of millions of dollars a year locking down their networks from hackers but when it comes to protecting that very same data as it comes off the network, they are willing to accept, limit, or presumably transfer data security liability to a third party.
 Yet all the while, a viable alternative (onsite data erasure) exists that completely eliminates risk and provides 100% auditable certainty of the outcome.

 Maybe I could understand if there were financial advantages to be gained, but there aren’t.
 In fact, other methods are costlier, especially considering they increase your exposure to the $4 million-a-pop data breach.